 - You should consult a nutritionist to avail maximum benefits of eating laung.

 Laung, also called Cloves, are the dried flowers of a clove tree.
 They originated on the Spice Islands near China and expanded throughout Europe and Asia as a significant feature of local cuisine in the late Middle Ages.

 Laung can be obtained all year in grocery stores, spice shops, and health food stores around the globe.
 They are available as whole or ground.
 If you need the ground cloves, use a pepper mill to grind them to stay as fresh as possible.

-Laung is high in manganese, a mineral found in many plants.
-Manganese aids in the management of enzymes that aid in repairing bones and producing hormones.
+Laung is high in manganese which helps in the management of enzymes that aid in repairing bones and producing hormones.
 Manganese can help protect your body from free radicals by acting as an antioxidant.
-For further queries, you can consult a dietitian via Marham.pk.

 Cloves are also high in the following nutrients: